This post may contain affiliate links. Please see my disclosure policy for more details.

-I’ve personally stayed at the Melbourne hostels below and would definitely recommend them.
+I’ve personally stayed at the Melbourne hostels below and would recommend both of them!

-HabitatHQ, St Kilda, Melbourne: I also stayed at this modern, beachside hostel, which has won awards for sustainability.
+- HabitatHQ, St Kilda, Melbourne: I stayed at this modern, beachside hostel, which has won awards for sustainability.
 The dorm beds are cheap, and the location is great.

 2. Phillip Island